Credit builder cards are credit cards designed for people with no credit or poor credit, who want to raise their credit score.

 - Get a credit builder loan.
 After you’re approved for a credit builder loan, a lender puts an agreed amount of money into a lender held bank account that you cannot access until the loan and interest are repaid.
 This account is for the sole purpose of building credit and can’t be used to make purchases.
 You then make regularly scheduled repayments at a fixed amount over a certain period of time, usually six to 24 months.
 The regular repayments are then reported to credit reporting agencies resulting in a credit score lift over time.
 The best part about a credit builder loan is that the lender will return the total balance (sometimes including the interest paid) at the end of the term.

 - Look into credit builder apps.
 Portify helps their members build credit without going into debt.
-They help build your credit score by reporting your monthly membership fee and loan repayments to Experian.
-The membership fees are on a 12 month contract and build positive repayment history.
-Positive repayment history is one of the largest factors that decides your credit score and users have seen scores increase by 100 points in three months.
+They help build your credit score by reporting your monthly payments and behaviour to all major UK Credit Reference Agencies.
+Users have seen scores increase by up to 100 points in three months.
 We’ve created a list of the best credit builder apps for 2020.

 - Look into prepaid card options.
 Prepaid cards require funds to be preloaded or topped up making them a great option for those on a budget.
 They also don’t require a credit check and are a good option for people with a poor credit score or no credit history.
 Many prepaid card providers allow for a ‘credit builder’ service to be added to help improve your credit rating.
 Make sure to ask providers and do your research when choosing this option!